Von Neumann Algebras of Thompson-like Groups from Cloning Systems II: Introduction to -ary Cloning Systems

 \subsection{Diverse and Uniform $d$-ary Cloning Systems}

 The next two properties we consider concern the $d$-ary cloning maps, while the properties in the last section concerned the representation maps.
 These two properties were crucial in proving Citation~\ref{factor} and Citation~\ref{mcduff}, especially the diversity assumption.
 Throughout the course of this paper, we will see quite plainly how powerful, albeit modest, the diversity assumption is.
-Indeed, the diversity assumption alone will be enough to prove that the inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ is irreducible (and hence $L(\mathscr{T}_d(G_*))$ is a type $\II_1$ factor), is singular, and even stronger it satisfies the weak asymptotic homomorphism property.
+As a matter of fact, the diversity assumption alone will be enough to prove that the inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ is irreducible (and hence $L(\mathscr{T}_d(G_*))$ is a type $\II_1$ factor), is singular, and even stronger it satisfies the WAHP.
 Many $d$-ary cloning systems have the property of being diverse, a property which we now define.

 \begin{definition}[Diverse] A $d$-ary cloning system $((G_n)_{n \in \mathbb{N}}, (\rho_n)_{n \in \mathbb{N}}, (\kappa_k^n)_{k \le n})$ is said to be \emph{diverse} provided there exists a natural number $n_0 \in \mathbb{N}$ such that for all $n \ge n_0$. \end{definition}